phenixdigital/phoenix_storybook/guides/color_modes.md

   color_mode: true
 ```

-This will add a new color theme picker in the storybook header.
-At this time you should be able
-to render the storybook with the new mode.
+This configuration adds a color theme picker to the Storybook header, allowing you to render the Storybook with the selected mode.

 ## Component rendering

-Whenever a component of yours is rendered in the storybook, it's wrapped under a sandbox element (read [sandboxing guide](sandboxing.md))
+When your components are rendered in Storybook, they are wrapped in a sandbox element (read [sandboxing guide](sandboxing.md)).

-If the current color_mode is dark (or system with your system being dark), then the sandbox will carry a `dark` css class.
-When in light mode, no class is set.
+- If the current color mode is dark (or system mode with dark preference), the sandbox will have a `dark` CSS class.
+- In light mode, no class is applied.

-You can customize the default dark class:
+You can customize the default dark class by specifying it in your configuration:

 ```elixir
 use PhoenixStorybook,